Translating Threat and Power Distance in Pushkin’s ‘The Fisherman and the Goldfish’

 6. Discussion and significance of research

-This study discussed how certain key pragmatic themes are portrayed in target versions, namely, how phenomena of ‘threat’/‘aggression’ and ‘power distance awareness’ emerged through the translations, and whether of how they shifted over the years (1962-2011).
+This study discussed how certain key pragmatic themes are portrayed in target versions, namely, how phenomena of ‘threat’/‘aggression’ and ‘power distance awareness’ emerged through the translations, and whether or how they shifted over the years (1962-2011).
 The analysis showed that while the feature of ‘hierarchy awareness’ lowered, ‘aggression’ heightened through the years, which was also confirmed by the visual material of the two Greek versions (1962 and 2006).

 Visual material often has a huge potential in complementing the verbal message[1] and children’s literature is not an exception.
 In this case, it manifested a shift in the scale of hierarchy awareness, as respondents confirmed.
 Another significant aspect is how each version affected the reader’s interpretation of the fisherman’s and the wife’s positive or negative face through various incidents.
 Their identities seemed in tune with assumed social norms at the time of translation.